Vincenius/OpenMailer/README.md

 ## Setup

-1. Create a MongoDB database
+1. Create a MongoDB database.
+Your database user should have Admin permissions.

 2. Install dependencies with `npm i` or `yarn`